codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    2024-09-06 14:37:57 13 [Note] WSREP: avoiding binlog rotate due to TO isolation: 1
    2024-09-06 14:37:57 13 [Note] WSREP: TO END: 3: CREATE SEQUENCE seq start with 1 minvalue 1 maxvalue 1000000 increment by 0 cache 1000 nocycle ENGINE=InnoDB

-.. warning:: In addition to useful debugging information, the ``wsrep_debug`` parameter also causes the database server to print authentication information (i.e., passwords) to the error logs.
-Don't enable it in production environments.
+.. warning:: In addition to useful debugging information, the ``wsrep_debug`` parameter also causes the database server to print authentication information (that is, passwords) to the error logs.
+Do not enable it in production environments.
 This, however, does not concern MariaDB, as the "wsrep_thd_query()", where the user query is exposed, does not print all information when the "SQL_COMMAND" is "SET" (such as "SET PASSWORD") or "SQLCOM_CREATE_USER", where "CREATE USER" is only logged.

 See below for an example of ``wsrep_debug`` output: